Chinese city wall: Dimensions

 Remains of city walls have been found as early as 15th century BC during the Shang dynasty, which constructed large walls around the site of Ao with dimensions of 20 m in width at the base and enclosed an area of some 2100 yd squared.
 Walls of similar dimensions are also found at the ancient capital of the state of Zhao, Handan (founded in 386 BC), with a width of 20 m at the base, a height of 15 m, and a length of 1530 yd along its two rectangular sides.
 At the Former Han capital of Chang'an, the city wall constructed around 200 BC by Yang Yangcheng was 15m tall and 12m wide.
 It was also protected by a moat 45m wide with a depth of 4.5m.
 During the Yuan dynasty, Suzhou's walls were over 7m tall and, 11m thick at the base, and 5m thick at the top.
 During the Ming dynasty, prefectural and provincial capital walls were 10 to 20 m thick at the base and 5 to 10 m at the top.
 Most Chinese walls were sloped rather than vertical.
 Sometimes the walls were raised on a plinth or supporting platform.
 Aside from the wall itself were attached watch towers and gate towers, usually two or three stories tall.

 Wall bricks came in many dimensions depending on regional variations.
-In the north, 30cm x 23cm x 15cm was the most common, and in the south, 15cm x 13cm x 3cm.
+In the north, 30 cm x 23 cm x 15 cm was the most common, and in the south, 15 cm x 13 cm x 3 cm.

 Long-term strategic considerations meant that the walls of important cities often enclosed an area much larger than existing urban areas in order to ensure excess capacity for growth, and to secure resources such as timber and farmland in times of war.
 The city wall of Quanzhou in Fujian still contained one quarter vacant land by 1945.
 The city wall of Suzhou by the Republic of China era still enclosed large tracts of farmland.
 The City Wall of Nanjing, built during the Ming dynasty, enclosed an area large enough to house an airport, bamboo forests, and lakes in modern times.